scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 #### Embed images
 An image looks exactly like a link, except with an exclamation point at the front.
 The parentheses provide the path to your image, while the brackets denote the image's alt text.

+Where to store media? any size, naming, file type conventions?

+#### Embedding media (photos, GIFs, videos...)

 !\[A good dog\](/assets/img/people/scholarslab.png)